NotTacoz/jacaranda/content/notes/CAP4.md

 	- we can graph this against time, to get the reaction rate, which is the gradient (m = rise/run) where time is x value, amount of substance used or produce is y value.
 	- ![[notes/images/Screen Shot 2023-09-08 at 8.44.42 pm.png]]
 - 187. Describe how to change the rate of a chemical reaction, using changes to reactant concentration, gas pressure, temperature, surface area of solid reactant, or use of a catalyst.
-	- factors that affect reaction rates are nature of reactants, concentration rate, gas pressure, temperature, surface area of solid reactant, or use of catalyst.
+	- ✅ factors that affect reaction rates are nature of reactants, concentration rate, gas pressure, temperature, surface area of solid reactant, or use of catalyst.
-	- nature of reactants
+	- ✅ nature of reactants
 		- reactants requiring smaller amount of energy to break will have higher reaction rate
-		- if there is a larger concentration of reactants,
+		- if the bonds only require a small amount of energy to break, a larger number of particles will have successful collisions
-	- concentration & pressure
+	- ✅ concentration & pressure
 		- concentration measures number of particles in a certain volume of solution
 			- when concentration increases, greater number of reactant particles in given volume.
 			- increases frequency ($\therefore$ total n. of) collisions between reactants in a given time.